Germany: Thousands protest in Berlin against coronavirus curbs | DW | 01.08.2020

 Despite infections soaring once again in Germany and fears of a potential second wave, thousands of protesters gathered in Berlin on Saturday to demonstrate against coronavirus restrictions.

-With few masks insight, crowds whistled and cheered as they marched through central Berlin, from the Brandenburg Gate to the German capital's Tiergarten park.
+With few masks in sight, crowds whistled and cheered as they marched from the Brandenburg Gate to the German capital's Tiergarten park.

 Demonstrators held up home-made placards with slogans emblazoned across them, such as "Corona, false alarm," "We are being forced to wear a muzzle," "Natural defense instead of vaccination" and "End the corona panic – bring fundamental rights back."